JS - Introduction

 You can’t assign a value to a variable AND perform some operation to it at the same time.

-JS is a dynamic language.
+This is a weird quirk of this language.
 Due to this, variables aren’t directly associated with a particular type.
 This means you can assign, and re-assign any variable to value of any type.

 To prove this, we shall do the following experiment :